bgilhome/plugin.image.pixabay/README.md

 Kodi addon to view photos from http://pixabay.com.

-This addon was forked from the pixabay plugin by Patrick L Archibald (https://github.com/pla1/plugin.image.pixabay) which was made inactive after the public pixabay API was terminated.
+This addon was forked from the 500px plugin by Patrick L Archibald (https://github.com/pla1/plugin.image.500px) which was made inactive after the public 500px API was terminated.

 The source for this addon can be viewed at https://github.com/bgilhome/plugin.image.pixabay.